ntmaseras/AiB---Projects/P3/README.md

-P3 -
-Bjarke, Paula, Genona
+P3 - Bjarke, Paula, Genona

 To execute locally:

-run the file src/alignments_main.py for an interactive program
+run the file alignments_main.py for an interactive program

 for a non-interactive program, run the file:

     - for exact solution:

-    python3 sp_exact_3.py seq1.fasta seq2.fasta seq3.fasta subst_matrix.txt
+    python3 sp_exact_3.py sequences.fasta subst_matrix.txt output_filename.fasta

     - for aprox:

-    python3 sp_approx.py a seq1.fasta seq2.fasta subst_matrix.txt
+    python3 sp_approx.py sequences.fasta subst_matrix.txt output_filename.fasta

-Both versions accept input sequences as strings (from the dictionary initialized by the matrix - by default A C T G) or fasta files.
 To parse succesfully the substitution matrix we need it in a text file in the following format:

 5